-ADHD and Daydreaming
+ADHD and Maladaptive Daydreaming

 Daydreams are the most common form of altered consciousness.
 Consciousness refers to our level of awareness of what is going on around us; it is our level of alertness.
 Levels of consciousness change throughout the day.
-During a daydream our minds imagine stories or scenarios which might be impossible in real life.
+During a daydream, our minds imagine stories or scenarios that might be impossible in real life.
 Daydreaming can be described as thoughts of the imagination that serve as a distraction from the present and reality, instead offering unlimited possibilities.

 People without ADHD who are prone to daydreaming can start and stop tasks quite easily, shifting their focus quickly back to a higher priority.
-For people living with ADHD, this ability to self-regulate is impaired and it can be very difficult shutting it off.
+For people living with ADHD, this ability to self-regulate is impaired and it can be difficult shutting it off.

-People with ADHD tend to hyperfocus while we are daydreaming.
+People with ADHD tend to hyperfocus while daydreaming.
 A person with ADHD who is intensively daydreaming might not hear if their name is called out; a person may even have to stand right in front of the person to get their attention.
 This impacts our day to day functioning and creates problems in relationships, academics or in the workplace.

 It should be noted that maladaptive daydreaming is not classified in the new edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-V), but many experts still believe the condition to be real.
 Common symptoms reported of maladaptive daydreaming include:

-- Extremely vivid daydreams often with story features such as their own characters, settings and plots
+- Extremely vivid daydreams often with story features, such as their own characters, settings and plots.

-- Difficulty completing everyday tasks due to the distractions of daydreaming
+- Difficulty completing everyday tasks due to the distractions of daydreaming.

-- Difficulty sleeping at night due to daydreaming
+- Difficulty sleeping at night due to daydreaming.

-- Whispering and talking while daydreaming
+- Whispering and talking while daydreaming.

-- Daydreaming for lengthy periods from many minutes to long hours
+- Daydreaming for lengthy periods, from many minutes to long hours.

-- A strong desire to daydream that is comparable to an addiction
+- A strong desire to daydream that is comparable to an addiction.

 Zoning Out in Class